Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 Right now, our code is booting directly into its "Gameplay" State.
 However, when you play a Finished Retail Game, it starts up with a Main Menu before diving in, right?
 Let's learn how to do that in our VMU code!

 For menus, we're going to start off with a key distinction; namely, that between `Check_Button_Pressed` and `ld p3`.
 We've been using the latter, which will "hold" the button, as we've seen with our moving sprite onscreen.
 The former, however, just checks for the press, and returns once -- this will be perfect for menus!
 Otherwise, the cursor will flash rapidly when pressing the button for anything more than one frame.
+We're going to handle our menu with sprite images, in the same format we've been drawing them, as the text.
+In other words, we'll be drawing out our text as `.asm` sprites, and drawing them in our selection slots.
+I'll be honest, I don't know how to draw text from strings to the screen.
+It certainly is possible though, as seen in titles like Chao Adventure 2; it's just outside my capabilities!

+Let's have two options on our selection screen.
+We know how to draw sprites and backgrounds, right?
+So, let's try having a "Character Select" and a "Stage Select," allowing the Player to choose the former and the latter.
+Before we code the menu, let's draw two more sprites and two more backgrounds.

+Now that our New Graphics are ready, let's make a new scene for the menu, separate from our Gameplay Loop! we can switch between them by calling the `ret` Command when the requisite Loop is done.

+Although drawing text is outside my skill level, I do know how to draw numbers on-the-fly from live numbers in memory.